Standardized Images and Evaluation Metrics for Tomography: Materials and Methods

+Edge-crossing RoIs evaluate boundary sharpness and partial-volume effects; hotspot RoIs assess localized intensity recovery; and regions containing closely spaced structures probe spatial resolution.
 Additional RoIs may be defined in uniform or background areas to characterize noise properties or to serve as internal normalization references.
 When applied systematically, RoI analysis exposes method-dependent differences that remain invisible to global metrics.
-For instance, two reconstructions may achieve comparable global SSIM but differ markedly in localized SSIM or $\chi^2$ values within critical subregions—highlighting differences in modeling or regularization performance.

-Thus, RoI analysis serves as an integral “magnifying lens” within the quantitative evaluation toolkit, bridging global metrics and local diagnostics to provide a coherent, multiscale view of reconstruction quality.
+For instance, two reconstructions may achieve comparable global SSIM but differ markedly in localized SSIM or $\chi^2$ values within critical subregions---highlighting differences in modeling or regularization performance.
+Thus, RoI analysis serves as an integral “magnifying lens” within the quantitative evaluation toolkit, bridging global metrics and local diagnostics to provide a coherent, multiscale view of \mbox{reconstruction quality.}

-Figure~\ref{fig:SL_roi} illustrates representative RoIs used in this work.
-For the Shepp–Logan phantom, three RoIs are shown: (i) an edge-region RoI probing spatial resolution, (ii) a hot-spot RoI assessing local intensity recovery, and (iii) a uniform-background RoI quantifying noise stability.
+Figure~\ref{fig:SL_roi} illustrates the representative RoIs used in this work.
+For the Shepp–Logan phantom, three RoIs are shown: (i) an edge-region RoI probing spatial resolution, (ii) a hotspot RoI assessing local intensity recovery, and (iii) a uniform-background RoI quantifying noise stability.

 The same masks were applied identically to all reconstructions to ensure reproducibility and facilitate direct comparison between methodologies.